LiisMarie/Estonian-English-dictionary/README.md

 # Estonian-English dictionary

-### Web-application for an Estonian-English dictionary.
+### Web application for an Estonian-English dictionary.

 User can add, modify and delete Estonian/English words and their equivalents.
 One word can have several equivalents.